Market Watch: Low bank rates and high share prices see investors turn to gold

 As bank deposit rates drop to new lows and the equity market rebound makes shares pricey, investors are heading to gold, says Pie Funds chief executive Mike Taylor.

-Since the Covid-19 crisis hit, gold has risen to record prices - in New Zealand US dollar terms.
+Since the Covid-19 crisis hit, gold has risen to record prices - in both New Zealand and US dollar terms.

 Gold was being used as a safe haven investment again, Taylor said.

-In US dollar terms it peaked just last week above US$1780 an ounce.
+In US dollars it peaked just last week above US$1780 an ounce.

 "As we've seen in previous slumps – like the GFC – gold is coming back into play as a place to park cash," Taylor said.